 - Physical chemistry

 Chemical engineering majors tend to do a lot of hands-on lab work, and according to the College Board, may be required to hone even more practical experience through co-ops and internships.
 Most chemical engineering degree programs result in bachelor's or master's degrees, but doctoral programs are also fairly common.
-These high-level programs are ideal for those who want to work in research and development, or teach at the collegiate level.
+These high-level engineering programs are ideal for those who want to work in research and development, or teach at the collegiate level.

 Looking Ahead: Jobs for Chemical Engineering Majors

 One might expect those with chemical engineering degrees to eventually become chemical engineers, and many do -- but not all.
 According to the College Board and the Bureau of Labor Statistics (BLS), there are actually a number of careers suitable for these grads.
 Here are a few of them, along with key employment trends from the BLS:

 - Chemical engineers - Chemical engineers use math and scientific principles to solve chemical problems, often in the course of producing fuels, drugs, food and other products.
 Some work in large-scale factory settings, while others chug away in private, national or university labs.
 Though a bachelor's degree in chemical engineering is usually sufficient for entry-level positions, those who want to teach or conduct research should consider earning master's degrees or Ph.Ds.
 Work experience is a major plus.